-Colorful and refreshing, this vegan massaged avocado kale salad is easy to make with a handful of whole food ingredients in only 15 minutes.
+Colorful and refreshing, this vegan massaged avocado kale salad with strawberries is easy to make with a handful of whole food ingredients in only 15 minutes.
 Even those who think they don't like raw kale salads enjoy this recipe.

 Kale salad may seem like a cliché, but this version has turned many skeptics into fans.
 Sweet strawberries and creamy avocados elevate the hearty greens into a special seasonal dish.